codama-idl/codama/packages/visitors/README.md

 ### `transformU8ArraysToBytesVisitor`

-This visitor transforms fixed-size array of `u8` numbers into fixed-size `BytesTypeNode`.
+This visitor transforms any fixed-size array of `u8` numbers into a fixed-size `BytesTypeNode`.

 ```ts
 kinobi.update(transformU8ArraysToBytesVisitor());